HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 ### Watches
 Days spent Traveling are split into 6 Watches.
 Your Guide rolls an Omen each Watch and an Omen rolled twice in a journey becomes an Encounter.
 ### Actions
 **MOVE** a hex and see all non-hidden features in it.
-Receiving Fatigue based on the difficulty of the terrain.
+Receiving stress based on the difficulty of the terrain.

 Easy = 0 | Neutral = 1 | Difficult = 2 | Treacherous = 3